become a photographer

 3. Choose the field

 Once you’ve explored the array of fields that could be potentially suitable, it’s time to choose.
-This doesn’t mean you’re stuck with a certain field after choosing one, but it does mean you should choose a field to specialize in as photographers within a niche notoriously do better in their careers.
+This doesn’t mean you’re stuck with a particular field after choosing one, but you should select a field to specialize in, as photographers within a niche notoriously do better in their careers.

 Choose a field and become an expert.
-Research existing work, look at how they’ve done things and learn.
-This whole process should be dedicated to you learning new things and this is a step where you should pick an area and become an expert.
+Research existing work, look at how others have done things, and learn.
+This whole process should be dedicated to learning new things, and this is a step where you should pick an area and become an expert.

 4. Build your portfolio

-With many jobs a CV is your key to an interview – but with photography, your portfolio is the key.
-Continually grow your portfolio with photographs that you’re proud of and that you think could interest both buyers directly and employers.
-This isn’t to say you should mash millions of pictures into your portfolio though, choose your best photographs and keep those as your spotlight pieces to entice the masses.
+With many jobs, a CV is your key to an interview, but with photography, your portfolio is the key.
+Continually grow your portfolio with photographs that you’re proud of and that you think could interest both buyers and employers.
+This isn’t to say you should mash millions of pictures into your portfolio, though.
+Choose your best photographs and keep those as your spotlight pieces to entice the masses.

 5. Get Showing Off Your Work and Networking

-There are thousands of places to share your photos online in 2020 – and my advice to you is to make the most of them.
-Research top sites like ClickASnap (my personal favorite as you can get paid for people viewing your photographs – it’s a great way to build residual income from doing what you love) and others.
+There are thousands of places to share your photos online in 2020, and my advice is to make the most of them.
+Research top sites like ClickASnap (my personal favorite, as you can get paid for people viewing your photographs—it’s a great way to build residual income from doing what you love) and others.

-The bottom line is, although these 5 steps seem pretty straight forward, becoming a professional photographer takes time, patience and an awesome quantity of learning.
-Once you’ve got your niche and you make a name for yourself though, a photography career can be one of the most rewarding in the world.
+The bottom line is that although these 5 steps seem pretty straightforward, becoming a professional photographer takes time, patience, and an excellent quantity of learning.
+Once you’ve got your niche and you make a name for yourself, though, a photography career can be one of the most rewarding in the world.